Abib-web/joystick-controller-stm32/README.md

 - Buttons on the joystick are used for additional functionalities like mode toggling.

 ### Real-Time Feedback:
-- An LCD displays the current state of the vehicle, including the speed and mode (manual or automatic).
+- Data from the joystick is displayed in real-time on a UART terminal.
-- The Real-Time Clock (RTC) provides time and date on the display.
+- The output includes joystick position, acceleration data, and button states.

 ### Acceleration Data:
 - The accelerometer embedded in the joystick provides pitch and roll data for advanced control.